MissVeronica/um-cover-photo-selection/README.md

 3. Upload the Cover Photos to the "cover-photos" folder.
 4. Select your Photo filenames depending on the Photo contents.

+## Updating Cover Photos
+1. If you change by adding or removing any predefined Cover Photos you must make an Update of the dropdown modal at UM Forms to include your updated Photo collection.

 ## Test
 1. The Cog Wheel at the Profile Page has an additional Link now: "Cover Photo"
 2. Click on this Link and you should get a Profile Edit Page version of your new Photo Page with your uploaded predefined Cover Photos displayed